 As people switch from having a landline on the traditional copper network to landlines connected to the internet via a modem (which needs power to work); there’s a greater need to ensure they have an alternative way to contact 111 emergency services because their landline won’t work in a power cut.
 That’s why the Commerce Commission introduced the 111 Contact Code.

-The purpose of the code is to ensure people who have landlines, cordless phones or medical alarms which rely on a modem to work are aware that, during a power cut, they won’t be able to use their medical device or call 111 unless they have an alternative way like a mobile phone or battery back-up.
+The purpose of the code is to ensure people who have landlines, cordless phones or medical alarms which rely on a modem to work are aware that during a power cut, they will need a back-up plan.
+This is because they won’t be able to use their medical device or call 111 which rely on a modem to work are aware that, during a power cut, they won’t be able to use their medical device or call 111 unless they have an alternative way like a mobile phone or battery back-up.

 If they or someone in their household are vulnerable – i.e. at particular risk of needing to call 111 for health, safety or disability reasons and don’t have an alternative way – they can apply to their landline provider to supply an appropriate means (e.g. basic mobile phone or similar) so they can still call 111 during a power cut.